onnx/onnx/docs/Operators.md

 <dt><tt>x_scale</tt> : tensor(float)</dt>
 <dd>Scale for input 'x'.
 It can be a scalar, which means a per-tensor/layer dequantization, or a 1-D tensor for per-axis dequantization.</dd>
 <dt><tt>x_zero_point</tt> (optional) : T</dt>
 <dd>Zero point for input 'x'.
-Shape must match y_scale.
+Shape must match x_scale.
 It's optional.
 Zero point is 0 when it's not specified.</dd>
 </dl>

 #### Outputs